It took me a moment to get this one. Since I did, I haven’t stopped laughing.

 Phenomenology is the study of structures of consciousness as experienced from the first-person point of view.
 The central structure of an experience is its intentionality, its being directed toward something, as it is an experience of or about some object.
-An experience is directed toward an object by virtue of its content or meaning (which represents the object) together with appropriate enabling conditions.

 In other words, you can use any and all human experience, your experience and anyone else’s, to prove whatever you want.
 Phenomenology is fundamental to all belief systems: religion, politics, and Fox News.
 Lots of people believe in religion, politics and Fox News, so maybe they will believe in you too.

 Become a Fount of Wisdom